CAMSCSC/GitBook-Learn/software/audacity/audacity.md

 ![](opened.PNG)

-Trophies by Drake in Audacity
+Trophies by Drake in Audacity which can be edited by scrubbing and highlighting and cutting or pasting however one wants.

 ![](record.PNG)